Japanese Yuzu Sherbet Recipe & Eating In-Flight with ANA

 -diane and todd

 We’ve partnered with All Nippon Airways (ANA) to experience their unique collaborations, in-flight menu and to share our honest experience with everyone.
+And also in creating this Japanese Yuzu Sherbert recipe.
 All opinions are always our own and to do that as best we can, we ate everything.
 Yes, it’s a hard job but we’re always up for the challenge!

 And you can check out ANA’s new Take-Off App that is designed to help travelers relax during take-off and in-flight.
 In fact, try it while you’re at work in the office.
 It might make your day go by faster and a little more soothing.
 Follow All Nippon Airways: Facebook –@All Nippon Airways , Twitter –@FlyANA_official , Instagram –@allnipponairways_official